Britain's FTSE falters, weighed down by mining stocks

 of buying into the sector despite relatively low valuations.

-Kyri Kangellaris said he would wait to see if the market falls
+director Kyri Kangellaris said he would wait to see if it fell